-The tissue pathways published by the Royal College of Pathologists (RCPath) are guidelines that should assist pathologists in providing a high standard of care for patients.
-Guidelines are systematically developed statements to assist the decisions of practitioners and patients about appropriate health care for specific clinical circumstances and are based on the best available evidence at the time the document was prepared.
+The tissue pathways published by the Royal College of Pathologists (RCPath) are guidelines that enable pathologists to deal with routine surgical specimens in a consistent manner and to a high standard.
+This ensures accurate diagnostic and prognostic information is available to clinicians for optimal patient care and ensures appropriate management for specific clinical circumstances.
 This guideline has been developed to cover most common circumstances.
 However, we recognise that guidelines cannot anticipate every pathological specimen type and clinical scenario.
 Occasional variation from the practice recommended in this guideline may therefore be required to report a specimen in a way that maximises benefit to the patient.
+In these circumstances, pathologists should be able to provide a clear rationale for any variation.